Wally Hedrick: Sixteen Americans

 In 1955, art curator Dorothy Miller came to the West Coast.
 She included Hedrick in the 1959 Sixteen Americans show at the Museum of Modern Art in New York City, NY.
 Hedrick, knowing full well the importance of being on hand for the opening, gave his plane ticket for the New York museum exhibition and spectacle to friends, rather than participate.
 It would be 25 years before Hedrick figured prominently again in New York City, during the Whitney Museum of American Art’s, Beat Culture and the New America: 1950-1965 exhibition in 1995.

 Not only did Hedrick not attend the 1959 Sixteen Americans opening at the Museum of Modern Art or even go to see the exhibition, he further distanced himself from the mainstream art world by declaring that artists such as Jackson Pollock, Franz Kline, and Robert Motherwell were too firmly rooted in formal traditions.
-Instead, Hedrick asserted, “You’ve got to have a deep sense of the human and you have to have a political stance.
+Instead, Hedrick asserted, “You’ve got to have a deep sense of the human, and you have to have a political stance.
 Painting is not above politics.
 Anything that has to do with the soul also has to do with the stomach.

+Anger, 1953–63, oil on canvas, 65” x 65”, collection of the San Jose Museum of Art.

 In 1959, again recalling his Asian military experience, Hedrick painted "Anger" (or "Madame Nhu’s Bar-B-Q"), the first artistic denunciation of American policy in Vietnam.
 (Note: Under a black circle we read 'Madam Nhu Blows Chiang,' referring to the sister-in-law of South Vietnam President Ngo Dinh Diem and Chiang Kai-shek, the Chinese Nationalist leader who was driven out of China by Mao Tse-tung and established his own semidictatorship on the island of Taiwan.
 On the right side of the painting, occupying the viewer's main attention, Hedrick presents a huge penis, forcefully penetrating an organ that can be read either as a vagina or a heart.)
 Anger, visually equates an act of forceful sexual penetration with corrupt political manipulation.
 Explosive rage and indignation are symbolized by an atomic cloud serving double duty as the form of male and female genitalia perpetrating the deed."

 In 1959, both Hedrick and DeFeo became original members of Bruce Conner's Rat Bastard Protective Association.